pnp/List-Formatting/column-samples/childcount-color-change/README.md

-# Change color of Item Child Count when enough files have been uploaded
+# Change color based on Item Child Count

 ## Summary
 This sample displays the value of the column Item Child Count in green when 5 documents have been uploaded.
 If less or more then 5 documents are uploaded, the field will be green.